 Imagine a portion of your readers telling you exactly what they want to know more about.
 An interactive survey will give you ideas and material for future marketing campaigns.
 Then, you can publish your survey findings and share them with your readers (and your industry).

 This builds your authority, increases shares, click-through rates, and backlinks, which in turn attracts more readers and visitors.

-You’ve seen the posts where people share about something of interest to their target audience and then invite those interested to “raise their hand,” “drop their favorite emoji,” or otherwise engage?
+You’ve seen the posts where people share something of interest and then invite their audience to “raise their hand,” “drop their favorite emoji,” or otherwise engage?
 When they do, you can send them a message with a link to sign up for the thing you mentioned.
 Giveaways are done with the same purpose of referrals.

 If your product lends itself to a free trial (like software), then invite people to sign up to see how it works.

-Over the years, many people have tried all types of list building strategies.
+No. Over the years, many people have tried all types of list-building strategies.
 The above are some that are proven to work in all types of industries.
-Two that don’t work are purchased email lists and other ways people haven’t opted in – such as scraping a list or simply adding all the emails from business cards at that last event you attended.
+Two that don’t work are purchasing email lists and otherwise adding non-consensual contacts to your list — such as scraping a list or simply adding all the emails from business cards at that last event you attended.